pixel9/bobaaa-tudum/README.md

 This is the meat of the code.
 I opted to keep everything in a single file to make it easier to review and make changes on a single screen.

 I spent time making sure that browser navigation isn't broken and state is managed via the url.
 You may notice a stark lack of `useState` hooks since I pull the state from the request parameters instead.
-Rest assured that after from the initial page load, new data and UI refreshes all happen on the client for a snappy user experience.
+Rest assured that after the initial page load, new data and UI refreshes all happen on the client for a snappy user experience.
+Managing state via the route also makes adding caching a trivial change.

 ## Things I might have done differently